-The AD5381 is a complete, single-supply, 40-channel, 12-bit denseDAC available in a 100-lead LQFP package.
+The AD5381 is a complete, single-supply, 40-channel, 12-bit DAC available in a 100-lead LQFP package.
 All 40 channels have an on-chip output amplifier with rail-to-rail operation.
-The AD5381 includes a programmable internal 1.25 V/2.5 V, 10 ppm/°C reference, an on-chip channel monitor function that multiplexes the analog outputs to a common MON_OUT pin for external monitoring, and an output amplifier boost mode, which allows optimization of the amplifier slew rate.
-The AD5381 contains a double-buffered parallel interface featuring 20 ns WR pulse width, an SPI-/QSPI-/MICROWIRE-/DSP-compatible serial interface with interface speeds in excess of 30 MHz, and an I2C-compatible interface that supports a 400 kHz data transfer rate.
+The AD5381 includes a programmable internal 1.25 V/2.5 V, 10 ppm/°C reference, an on-chip channel monitor function that multiplexes the analog outputs to a common MON_OUT pin for external monitoring, and an output amplifier boost mode that allows optimization of the amplifier slew rate.
+The AD5381 contains a double-buffered parallel interface that features a 20 ns WR pulse width, an SPI/QSPI/MICROWIRE/DSP compatible serial interface with interface speeds in excess of 30 MHz, and an I2C compatible interface that supports a 400 kHz data transfer rate.

-An input register followed by a DAC register provides double buffering, allowing the DAC outputs to be updated independently or simultaneously using the $\overline{\text{LDAC}}$ input.
+An input register followed by a DAC register provides double buffering, allowing the DAC outputs to be updated independently or simultaneously using the LDAC input.